vpalacios9/JIE-2322-Get_In_Line/README.md

 # Release Notes
 ## Release 0.3.0
 ### Features
 - Users are now able to join multiple queues for different services.
-Admins are also
+Hosts are also able to create multiple queues that users can join.
+Lastly, hosts are able to see all the users who joined their queue.
-  - User Select Page
+  - Host Display Users
-    - This page is so users can select the line they want to join.
-Before picking the specific event, the users must first select the state that the event is located in from a dropdown of the 50 states, and from there they type the city that the event is in.
-It is setup this way because there are many cities in deifferent states that have the same name, so this will narrow it down.
-Finall, the users are able to select an event from the dropdown menu.
-The way this works is when the host opens up a line, it is added to the firebase, and then this shows up in the dropdown menu.
-Thus, the user is able to select the line they want to join, and when thet do this, the users id is added to firebase and there is an array for the user which shows all the queues they joined.
+    - This page is so users can see who joined their queue and the names of these people.
+This way the hosts are able to service whoever is in line.
+It gets this data from the Firebase, and from here it will map to the host who is in line.

 ### Bug Fixes
-- The way we were adding users and hosts to the firebase before was very unorganized and the firebase was not properly displaying the lines that the users had joined nor the users had in their queues.
-To fix this, we decided to creeate an array field in additon to information such as name and email for the users and the hosts.
-Through this method, whenever the user queues themselves to a line, the id of the host queue is added to the "queues" array for the users collection, and the id of the user is added to the "users" field for the queue collection.
-Now the firebase is properly adding the data for both user and host.
+- Last release, our host page was not displaying users correctly.
+This is because the mapping from the firebase to the React webpage was not being handled right.
+To fix this issue, we got the user id from the array of users that was held in the host field in Firebase, and from this we we pushed the data to the page.
+The main fix to our problems was creating an array to hold the queues a user was in, as well as an array to hold the users that signed up to be in a certain queue.

 ### Known Issues
-- Only known issue at the current moment is that pages are not properly linked together but besides that functionality works properly, and frontend and backend works well together.
+- No current issues that we are aware of.
 # Release Notes
 ## Release 0.2.0
 ### Features